Authorized Instructor Program

 • Both the CFI and the pilot receiving flight instruction shall be members of Plus One Flyers.

-• The CFI and member must abide by Plus One Flyers Operational Rules and Bylaws during the flight training.
+• The CFI and member must abide by Plus One Flyers Bylaws, Operational Rules, and Code of Conduct at all times when operating club aircraft.

 • The member receiving instruction must add the instructor to the Schedule Master reservation.